ssrg-vt/NFM_2021/README.md

-# Verify Trustworthiness of Diversified Software (VTDS)
+# VVerification of Functional Correctness of Code Diversification Techniques

-VTDS is a tool that can be used to verify the functional equivalence between the vanilla and the diversified binaries
+This is a tool that can be used to verify the functional equivalence between the vanilla and the diversified binaries

 ## Requirements
 The tool is tested on Ubuntu 16.04